ZebMcKayhan/WireguardManager/README.md

 there are endless variations to this and the up/down scripts could be used to delete rules created by wgm and replace them with your own.
 I cannot cover everything in here so please read up on what everything does and adjust to your needs.

 ## Route WG Server to internet via WG Client
-This is a brand new feature (included in 4.12b4).
 I cannot test this as Im not running any server. the point would be if you only have 1 client and will be able to connect home over the internet to access your LAN and also to surf the internet via your VPN client... in this case you should use the wgm "passthru" command. when clients are connected in policy mode then of no rules are setup then server clients will access the internet via WAN. sadly it is not enough to just add the ips to the policy routing table. we also need to handle access rights in the firewall and setup masquarading. wgm handles till all for you in a single command!

-some information:
+Some information:
 ```sh
 E:Option ==> peer help